 It was back to story hunting and I was tracking people down on social media for statements and reactions for stories.
 One of which really impressed Sarah, It was about a baby who’d had a stroke and his mother set up a charity called HemiChat where other parents could connect and receive support.
 It was great as we were running a neonatal piece the next day.

 Lastly, it was time to watch them tape certain segments of the evening news and then watch it go out live on air.
 I can’t believe Andrea Byrne was giving me tips!!

 Shattered, at quarter to seven I headed home filled with elation that I’d been instrumental in the daily news going out.
-I felt at last a sense of pride that I’d worked hard and loved every second of it.
+I felt, at last, a sense of pride that I’d worked hard and loved every second of it.
 I’d found my path in life.

 Day Two: It was a bit quieter today as we only had four main stories to cover and needed fillers.
-It was surreal being in the morning briefing as their were ten journalists in the room and several others on Skype.
+It was surreal being in the morning briefing as there were ten journalists in the room and several others on Skype.
 I put forward my case of covering a story about a woman with a chronic illness and gratefully accepted my input and personal experiences with media coverage on the subject, as well as making sure that the HemiChat charity and story wasn’t forgotten.

 Then I was back on story hunting and taking messages on the phone and then it was time for the planning meeting which was much like the day before.